gugugaaa/Reading-Notes/README.md

 - Sharing insights

 ## 🙏 Acknowledgements
-Special thanks to **DeepSeek** for providing **10CNY API credits**!
-Their models offer excellent value, performing well for translation and Q&A tasks.
-The credit allowance has proven more than sufficient, demonstrating great efficiency in use.
+Special thanks to **Gemini** for providing inspiration and motivation for this project.
+Their free **API access** was always there to use for either *translation or summarization tasks*.